Lausanne HC: History

 After a relegation in the 2004–05 season, Lausanne played the role of “favorite” for the other teams of the NLB.
-In April 2007, two Canadian's and former hockey players Barry Alter and Ken Lockett were introduced to the public as new majority owners of the club to help the club through financial difficulties.
+In April 2007, Canadians Barry Alter and Ken Lockett were introduced to the public as new majority owners of the club to help the club through financial difficulties.
 With the introduction of former coach Jim Koleff to the ownership group, later represented by his wife following his death, Lausanne was also backed by Hugh Quennec with interest already in fellow professional club, Genève-Servette HC.

 The club tried to reach the NLA once again through promotion, but failed twice in the promotion games 2008–09 and the 2009–10 seasons, losing both times against EHC Biel in seven games.
 In the 2012–13 season, after a slow start into the regular season, Lausanne won the NLB championship for the 7th time, defeating EHC Olten in the play-off final.
 In the following promotion games, Lausanne defeated the SCL Tigers in six games to reach again the NLA for the 2013–14 season.

 In 2013, following the series of promotion / relegation blocks against the SCL Tigers, the club moved up in the National League A with four wins and two defeats.
 During the 2014–15 season, their second in the NLA, the team averaged 6,711 spectators per game, ranking them third in the league in term of attendance.

 In February 2016, American businessman Ken Stickney acquired the majority of shares of Lausanne from Quennec.
 Stickney was previously president of EHC Kloten and a member of Avenir Sport Entertainment LLC (ASE), the owner of the club.

 In April 2016, the Lausanne released Danish head coach Heinz Ehlers after failing to make the playoffs for the 2015–16 season.
 Ehlers had achieved with the playoff appearances in 2014 and 2015, the largest club successes in the NLA until then.
 His was succeeded by Daniel Ratushny on April 26, 2016.
 Under Ratushny, the team used an overly defensive style capitalizing on opportunistic offense.
 Enjoying initial success they finished the 2016–17 regular season in fourth place.
 In the playoffs, however, LHC did not find victory in the quarter-final's against HC Davos, suffering a series sweep.

 Following 12 points in their first 10 games in the 2017–18 season, Ratushny was let go of his coaching duties on 11 October 2017.
 He was replaced on an interim basis by former Lausanne youth coach and fellow Canadian, Yves Sarault, and later announced to remain for the remainder of the season.
 However, with the club still struggling into the new year placing third from the bottom of the league, a second coaching change was announced as Sarault was replaced by John Fust on 8 February 2018.